MEET THE ARTIST BEHIND JEAN CERAMICS

 Make-Up Classes:

-Abandoned Projects: Pieces living on the shelves or not picked up for over 3 months will be recycled.
+- Finished pieces living on the shelves or not picked up for over 3 months will be discarded.

 Health & Safety: